-Protecting computer games: the CJEU has a sting in its tail for Nintendo
+Protecting computer games: The CJEU has a sting in its tail for Nintendo - .PDF file.

 An important extension to European copyright law concerns technological protection measures (TPMs), in other word forms of encryption used to protect digital content.
 Although relied on for many forms of content delivery, the area is infrequently litigated.
 The European Court of Justice has now reviewed the legal limits of TPMs in a decision dated 23 January 2014.

 Nintendo uses TPMs around its Wii and DS devices.
 It brought proceedings in Italy against two providers of means to get around the encryption placed by Nintendo on its game devices, PC Box Srl and 9Net Srl.
 The defendants argued that they were not seeking to infringe the copyright in any Nintendo copyright works (such as games themselves) but to open up the capabilities that were inherent in the Nintendo devices to do things other than play games, such as to play DVDs or access the web.